Piipas/Piipas/README.md

 ## 🔭 What I'm Working On

 - Currently diving deep into React and Nodejs
-- Exploring the world of Javascript technologies
+- Exploring the world of web technologies

-## 📚 My Skills

-- 🖥️ Languages: Javascript, Python, PHP
-- 🛠️ Frameworks/Libraries: React, jQuery, NodeJs, Express, Laravel, Tailwindcss, Bootstrap, Sass
-- 🗄️ Databases: MySQL, Postgresql, MongoDB

 ## 📫 Let's Connect